-This is a time that will require careful thought, maturity, and an insistence on working through without getting hung up on the small stuff.
+This time will require careful thought, maturity, and an insistence on working through without getting hung up on the small stuff.

-Of course, some impartial help will probably be the best thing for you at this time.
+Of course, some impartial help will probably be best for you now.

 To that end, we have compiled the following tips on how to move out peacefully after a breakup.

 Our tips will be on how to use this list.
-We recommend looking it over with your ex-partner, and if possible, mutually agree.
-Try to stick to the list even if a disagreement or emotions come up.
+We recommend looking it over with your ex-partner and, if possible, mutually agreeing.
+Try to stick to the list even if disagreements or emotions arise.

 Tips on How to Move Out After a Breakup